niforru/dwm/README.md

 ## Requirements

-In order to build dwm you need the Xlib header files (if using arch linux should be installed by default).
+In order to build dwm you need the Xlib header files (if using arch linux this should be installed by default).

 ### Optional